Sandeshkumarn/ctms/README.md

-# ctms
+# CRICKET TOURNAMENT ORGANIZER

-A simple project on DBMS built using Django(MYSQL)to organize cricket tournaments.
+A simple project on DBMS built using Django(MySQL) to organize cricket tournaments.

-features
+## Features

- Total control of the tournaments using Admin Panel Team Manager Dashboard
+- Total control of the tournaments using Admin Panel
+- Team Manager Dashboard
- Schedule,track and store staticstics of every match track player statistics
+- Schedule, track and store statistics of every match
+- Track player statistics